 In Him, you also, after listening to the message of truth, the gospel of your salvation—having also believed, you were sealed in Him with the Holy Spirit of promise.

-Notice the caveat to being sealed in the Holy Spirit: It is belief, or receiving the message of the truth, the gospel of your salvation.
-Begging out to God can and should be done through prayer to Him, which is speaking to God.
+Notice the caveat to being sealed in the Holy Spirit: it is belief, or receiving the message of the truth, the gospel of your salvation.
+Begging out to God can and should be done through prayer to Him, which is speaking to Him.
 Pray the following prayer today if it represents the desire of your heart:

-“Lord Jesus, I confess that I am a sinner who is in need of a new boss.
-I repent of being the god of my own life and plead with you to save me.
-I welcome you into my life as my Lord and Savior.
-I need the empowering of your Holy Spirit to convert me into the person you want me to be.
-Thank you for hearing my prayer and coming into my life.”
+“Lord Jesus, I confess that I am a sinner in need of a new boss.
+I repent of being the god of my own life and plead with You to save me.
+I welcome You into my life as my Lord and Savior.
+I need the empowering of Your Holy Spirit to convert me into the person You want me to be.
+Thank You for hearing my prayer and coming into my life.”

-Having studied these descriptors and the biblical response to the descriptors of salvation, my prayer is this: if you have not asked Jesus into your heart, that your contemplation will prove to be similar to King Agrippa’s, after Paul reasoned with him in Acts 26:28:
+Having studied these descriptors and the biblical response to the descriptors of salvation, my prayer is this: if you have not asked Jesus into your heart, that your contemplation will prove to be like King Agrippa’s, after Paul reasoned with him in Acts 26:28: